 A New Mexico foreclosure officially begins when the lender files a lawsuit.

 Summons and service.
 After the lender files the complaint with the court, the complaint is served on the homeowner, along with a summons.
 The summons tells the homeowner about the suit, how to contact the lender’s attorney, and that the deadline to file a response to the suit (called an “answer”) is 30 days after receipt of the complaint and summons.
 Failing to file a timely answer will likely result in a default judgment for the lender.
-Homeowners who want to save their home are strongly advised to consult with an attorney about the judicial foreclosure process as soon as possible after getting notice about the suit, if not before.
+Homeowners who want to save their home should consider consulting with an attorney about the judicial foreclosure process as soon as possible after getting notice about the suit, if not before.

 Judgment.
 If the homeowner doesn’t respond to the lawsuit—or responds, but loses the case—the court will enter a judgment against the homeowner.
 Solutions for avoiding foreclosure can be possible even after judgment so homeowners don't necessarily have to stop negotiating for a workout option just because the court enters a judgment.